-While QCA analysis is often used in comparative macro- and meso-level studies as described above, a few migration-related studies also apply QCA at the micro-level.
-One example is research by Seate et al. (2015) testing the intergroup contact theory.
+While QCA analysis is often used in comparative macro- and meso-level studies as depicted above, a few migration-related studies apply QCA also at the micro-level.
+One example is Seate et al.'s (2015) research testing the intergroup contact theory.
 The authors aim to analyse how several communicative and psychological variables might be necessary and/or sufficient to produce positive intergroup attitudes towards 'illegal' immigrants within an imagined intergroup contact experience.
-The discussion emphasises the implications for intergroup contact and the utility of fsQCA.
+The discussion emphasizes the implications for intergroup contact and the utility of fsQCA.

-Based on existing literature, the QCA approach in the field of migration studies mainly focuses on the European context, and the topics are predominantly on citizenship, migrants' rights, welfare states and the conditions of policy diffusion of migration/asylum/integration/citizenship policies.
-It is clearly a growing field of study but still far from being prominent area.
+Based on existing literature, the QCA approach in the field of migration studies mainly focuses on the European context and the topics are predominantly on citizenship, migrants' rights, welfare states and the conditions of policy diffusion of migration/asylum/integration/citizenship policies.
+It is clearly a growing field of study but still far from being prominent area2.